 It is believed that these skulls form part of the collection of heads by Monsopiad, a well-known warrior and headhunter of Penampang.
 This is only one version of what Monsopiad did.
 Some of the information provided may still require collaboration.
 There is little chance of that happening as the elders who may have some knowledge about Monsopiad had passed on.

-The occurrence of head-hunting in the past required people to live in a close-knit community for protection.
+The danger posed by head-hunting in the past forced people to live in a close-knit community for protection.
 It was easier to protect the inhabitants of the village especially womenfolks and children.
 Villagers could store grains and other foods without much fear of being stolen by their enemies or thieves.

 Present terrace houses are not much different from longhouses.
 The only difference is that longhouses have common verandah.
 The mutual understanding that people will help watch over the security of other house owners no longer exist in the case of the former.
-In fact, in the case of the former, some neighbors may turn out as bad neighbors.
+In fact, in the case of terrace houses, some neighbors may turn out as bad neighbors.

 Modern day headhunters still roam in this land.
 But they no longer use swords to sever the heads of people they perceive as enemies.
 Instead, they use razor-sharp words to bring down fellow natives.
 This phenomenon still exists among Kadazans even to this day.
 A sad state of affairs!